 Picking colors from the Pantone+ Coated formula guide ensures that we know exactly what color you are trying to achieve.
 Colors used in Illustrator and InDesign should be selected from the Pantone+ Coated Swatch Palette.
 Our RIP software is set to recognize Pantone Spot colors and will automatically swap the best matching color for each.

-Most large format digital machines are roll-fed, so the image length can vary up to 100′.
+Most large format digital printing machines are roll-fed, so the image length can vary up to 100′.
 Standard widths are 48″-70.”
 Pieces can be tiled to achieve larger sizes with virtually unnoticeable seams.
 Some fabric and vinyl banner materials are available up to 15 feet wide.

 Large format digital printing is primarily used for short production runs (quantity of 500 or less).
 Digital printing is also used to meet short turnaround requirements for higher quantities or just-in-time inventory requirements over long periods to avoid graphics obsolescence.